To make handling and taming easier, there are a few simple rules to follow to make sure your hamster is not stressed before you start handling.

 Provide your hamster with toys such a cardboard tubes so they don't get bored.

 Step one: allow your hamster time to become comfortable in his or her new environment.
-Signs include your hamster eating, drinking, and playing when you are present.
+Signs include your hamster eating, drinking, exploring and playing when you are present.

 Step four: place the treat on your open hand inside the cage, so that your hamster has to reach onto your hand, and perhaps place a paw or two onto your hand to get the treat.
 Again, don’t force the issue — let your hamster come to you.